phil-qa/fase-react/challenge1/README.md

   - implement the product in the shop as a single unit passing the testdata

 - Create multiple objects from the sourcedata with a callback function

+- Implement routing from navbar to call each page.
+  - Setup BrowserRouter Routes Route (Alias BrowserRouter as Router) -configure routes in the app.jsx to pages targets -configure Header Nav to take the routes for all pages